gentlemanautomaton/regalia/README.md

 ## Address Space

-Most data in regalia is saved into a theoretically limitless append-only byte stream.
-Back-references are offsets into that stream used to refer back to previously written data.
+Most data in regalia is saved into a theoretically limitless append-only root byte stream.
+Addresses (back-references) are offsets into the byte stream that refer back to previously written data.

+Under consideration is the encoding of addresses in relative form instead of absolute form.
+Relative addresses would store the offset back from the position of the address itself, effectively encoding things like "50 bytes ago".

 In order to minimize the distance that back-references must go into the past, regalia will occasionally copy data forward and update values to use the new